matheuspassini/Digital-Calculator-Application/README.md

-# Projeto Calculadora em Python
+# Project Title: Digital Calculator Application

-### Project allows 5 mathematical operations and came to the fore with the course “Python: Fundamentals for Data Analysis”, from the Data Science Academy, which was proposed the challenge.
-Those operations are: Addition, Subtraction, Multiplication, Division and Exponentiation.
+The Digital Calculator project, powered by Python, influenced by the "Python: Fundamentals for Data Analysis" course provided by the Data Science Academy, empowers users to execute five fundamental mathematical operations: Addition, Subtraction, Multiplication, Division, and Exponentiation.

-Through Object Oriented Programming, the calculator allows a loop until the user enters an available number of the desired operation.
-If you select the operation present on the calculator, the program will return the result.
+Built upon Object-Oriented Programming principles, this calculator enables users to input operations seamlessly.
+The program guides users through the selection of desired operations from the available options.
+Once an operation is chosen, the calculator efficiently computes the result, enhancing the overall mathematical experience for users.